MrDiamondNL/MrDiamondNL/README.md

 ### Hi there 👋, Sam Diamond
 #### I am a getCoding Student

-Currently in the process of turning my interest in computer and technology into an exciting new career and future
+Currently in the process of turning my interest in computer and technology into an exciting new career and future.

 Projects: